-Could the Weeknd's upcoming album be his last?
+Could The Weeknd's upcoming album be his last?

 A Cannes premier for The Idol

-Tesfaye said, “The album I’m working on now is probably my last hurrah as The Weeknd.
+In which case, last year’s Dawn FM is shaping up to be the prelude for a swan song under his stage moniker, with Tesfaye saying “The album I’m working on now is probably my last hurrah as The Weeknd.
 This is something that I have to do.
 As The Weeknd, I’ve said everything I can say.”

 But if anything, this is likely to represent more of an evolution in the multihyphenate’s creative trajectory as opposed to a curtain call from the limelight.
 For one, Tesfaye’s casting as sleazy, enigmatic club owner and cult leader Tedros in The Idol has resulted in an overwhelming reaction amid media outlets and fans alike.

-The show however, appears to have shifted far from a self-described ‘feminist lens’ led by its former director, Amy Seimetz, meant to satirise the Hollywood music machine.
-Replaced by Sam Levinson of Euphoria fame, the series was reportedly reworked from the ground up despite reaching roughly 80% completion to the tune of $75 million (INR 615 crore approx.).
+The show however, appears to have shifted far from a self-described ‘feminist lens’ led by its former director, Amy Seimetz, which was meant to satirise the Hollywood music machine.
+Replaced by Sam Levinson of Euphoria fame, the series reportedly underwent a drastic overhaul from the ground up despite reaching roughly 80% completion to the tune of $75 million.

 This was further exacerbated in the wake of a flurry of controversy that was raised by an expose on the show by Rolling Stone magazine from March of this year, with claims of overtly disturbing sexual and graphic scenes being filmed as well as workplace toxicity on set.
 HBO has since denied those allegations in a statement issued to Vanity Fair.